alwye/bierman-gui/README.md

 ## Controller Settings
-Open a file rest_proxy.js and find an object 'appConfig'.
+Open the file rest_proxy.js and find the object 'appConfig'.

 Modify its properties 'ctrlHost', 'ctrlPort', 'ctrlUsername' and 'ctrlPassword' so that they are your actual data.
 - **ctrlHost** points to controller's IP address (or a host name)